01 of 12

 Besides the usual round of full English breakfast, hot fork buffet lunch and afternoon tea, guests can take a cruise on Lake Windermere (included), or have treatments in the hotel spa or join the general manager for a brisk Boxing Day guided walk.
 Then there's more house party fun in the evening with casino gambling following the black tie Boxing Day dinner.
 It's only play money in the casino but there's a prize for the winner.Continue to 9 of 12 below.

 If your idea of a country house Christmas means really getting away from it all, what about a house party on a private island off the west coast of Scotland.

 The Isle of Eriska hotel occupies its own private island, with plenty of paths for walking, a golf course (weather permitting), and indoor pool, gym and spa.
 It's not entirely cut off from civilization of course.
 The island is tied to the mainland, near Oban, by a racketty wooden causeway that announces every arrival with a rolling thunder that sound like a battery of artillery.
-Here's what the four night Christmas break (from December 23 through breakfast December 27) is like at the Isle of Eriska:
+Here's what the four night Christmas break (from December 23 through breakfast December 27), starting at £2850 per room, is like at the Isle of Eriska:

 Plenty to Eat

-Like most country house Christmas celebrations, you can expect a steady round of full English breakfasts, gourmet dinners, buffets and Christmas teas.
-You'll need to email the hotel to find out what exactly is on offer, but in the past, dining has included a champagne breakfast on Christmas Day and a black tie dinner in the evening, a barbecue lunch on Boxing Day and a dinner dance with a live band in the evening.
+Like most country house Christmas celebrations, you can expect a steady round of full Scottish breakfasts, gourmet dinners, buffets and Christmas teas.
+You'll need to email the hotel to find out what exactly is on the menu, but in the past, dining has included a champagne breakfast on Christmas Day and a black tie dinner in the evening, a barbecue lunch on Boxing Day and a dinner dance with a live band in the evening.